 I wish I had a blueprint of the steps I needed to do for my first business.
-I couldn’t ask my parents because they never owned a business.
+I couldn't ask my parents because they never owned a business.
 The closest relative who owned a business was an uncle, and, unfortunately, he was only moderately helpful.
 Where do you begin?
 It can be overwhelming.
 I had a boss who I confronted about a huge project I had to undertake and asked him where should I start.
 His response was “How do you eat an elephant?
 One bite at a time.”
-Same applies for starting a new business.
+The same applies for starting a new business.
 Start with baby steps.
 What seems like an impossible amount of steps to starting a business can be quickly made into reality.

 Write Your Business Plan

 The first step in any successful business is a plan.
 Believe me, I'm not talking about planning out every step you make to the infinite detail.
 I am the type that recommends more action than planning.
 It could be a one page brief summary of what the company is about and what products or services you'll offer.
 It should be about not only what you'll do, but also what you won't do.
 The common mistake is getting caught up in trying to please everyone.

 A successful business must be focused, as you cannot be a jack-of-all-trades.
 Ultimately, write enough detail so it makes you feel comfortable.
 Writing it down will help organize your thoughts into one congruent process.
 If you were looking for partnering with others or getting outside investments, would it be enough information?
 In most cases no. You will need to do much more research and planning than say starting a part-time business that is self-funded.